-- 1. backless, strapless, sheer (see-through) tops; - 2. chest, lower back, midriff, and sides of the body that are exposed; - 3. clothing with writing across the buttocks; - headgear that is deemed by administration as dangerous, obscene, or disruptive to the learning environment; - holes (including slips and frays) in bottom wear above mid-thighs; - 6. holes (including slips and frays) in top wear; - 7. loose-fitting pants that sag below the waist; - 8.
+- backless, strapless, tube tops, spaghetti straps, sheer (see-through) tops; - 2. chest, lower back, midriff, and sides of the body that are exposed; - 3. clothing with writing across the buttocks; - 4. headgear that is deemed by administration as dangerous, obscene, or disruptive to the learning environment; - 5. holes (including slips and frays) in bottom wear above mid-thighs; - 6. holes (including slips and frays) in top wear; - 7. loose-fitting pants that sag below the waist; - 8.
 Pant legs worn below one's footwear; - 9.
 Shorts, skirts, skorts, and dresses above mid-thigh; - 10.
 Tank tops with shoulder straps less than two inches in width; - 11.
-Torn clothing with excessive frays; - 12.
-Undergarments that are visible; - 13.
-Clothing that depicts, advertises and/or promotes any of the following:

-- · alcohol/drug use;

-- display of symbols or language referring to any of the above;

-- ethnically/racially intimidating content/suggestion/ symbolism;

-- gang related activities, including, but not limited to, group colors, group insignias, bandannas, and gang related clothing;

-- · obscenities;

-- profane language/communication;

-- · sexual content, including innuendos;

-- suggestive content, including double meanings;

-- · tobacco or tobacco/nicotine products;

-- · violence including depiction of weapons;
+All shirt must touch the tops of the pants - 12.
+Torn clothing with excessive frays; - 13.
+Undergarments that are visible; - 14.
+Sleeveless or "Muscle" tee shirts - 15.
+Slippers, blankets, sleep attire - 16.
+Chains or apparel that may be a safety or security concern - 17.
+Clothing that depicts, advertises and/or promotes any of the following: - alcohol/drug use; - display of symbols or language referring to any of the above; - ethnically/racially intimidating content/suggestion/ symbolism; - gang related activities, including, but not limited to, group colors, group insignias, bandannas, and gang related clothing; - · obscenities; - profane language/communication; - · sexual content, including innuendos; - · suggestive content, including double meanings; - tobacco or tobacco/nicotine products; - violence including depiction of weapons;